PaperMC/patch-roulette/README.md

 # Patch Roulette

-REST API and web interface for managing Paper updates and dealing with patches.
+REST API and web interface for managing Paper updates.

 > [!NOTE]
 > This project is intended for internal use and does not guarantee stability, compatibility, support, or follow semantic versioning.
-External users will likely only find the diff viewer useful.

 ## Overview